yanxiaodi/EmployeePayslipCalculator/README.md

         {
 ```

-I use `EmployeePayslipCalculator.WebApi.Test` project to test the api.
+I use `EmployeePayslipCalculator.WebApi.Test` project to test the API.
 By comparison to the `EmployeePayslipCalculator.Service.Test` project, I use Microsoft Test Framework to do the test.
 They have many similarities and all of them are easy to use.

-In our real projects, we should use the log system for the api.
+In our real projects, we should use the log system for the API.
 But this is just a demo, so I did not use the log.
-If the burden of the api become heavier, we should scale up or scale out the api to face a great many requests.
-We can also use the MQ, such as RabbitMQ, to improve the reliability of the api.
+If the burden of the API become heavier, we should scale up or scale out the API to face a great many requests.
+We can also use the MQ, such as RabbitMQ, to improve the reliability of the API.

 ## Presentation

-I would like to use some different client apps to call the api, including the web app, mobile app, and the WPF app.
+I would like to use some different client apps to call the API, including the web app, mobile app, and the WPF app.

 ### Web App

 `EmployeePayslipCalculator.WebApp` is an Angular project.
-I preter to use Angular and TypeScript since they are efficient.
+I prefer to use Angular and TypeScript since they are efficient.

 An Angular app must have some reasonable layers design.
-I create a service named `HttpClientService` to encapsulate the HTTP api of Angular.
-So I can easily get a response model from the api.
+I create a service named `HttpClientService` to encapsulate the HTTP API of Angular.
+So I can easily get a response model from the API.
 The main service is the `CalculatorService` class.
 It is very simple that just contains a few codes.

 The challenge for the front-end app is dealing with the inputs from the users.
 That is a crucial factor to determine whether the app is robust.
 I create a single method named `checkInput()` to check the values except for the validators of ngForm.